Mask: Fashion

-One user of masks in fashion is musician and fashion designer Kanye West.
-West has donned masks from Balenciaga and Maison Margiela, most notably on his Yeezus Tour.
+In avant-garde haute couture, Belgian designer Martin Margiela developed his first masked looks in the 1990s.
+Masks became a hallmark of his collection and were carried on at that Parisian fashion house by subsequent designer Matthieu Blazy, who joined Maison Margiela in 2011.
+Wearing their masks during his Yeezus Tour, musician Kanye West raised their global popularity.
+Designer John Galliano took over Margiela in 2014, adding sculptural and theatrical qualities to the look; and since 2025, Glenn Martens has reinforced Margiela's aesthetic.

 In works of fiction

 Masks have been used in many horror films to conceal the identities of the killer.
 Notable examples include Jason Voorhees of the Friday the 13th series, Jigsaw Killer from Saw, Ghostface of the Scream series, and Michael Myers of the Halloween series.